lintian0616/vesselNormalization/README.md

 Type 1 T helper cells promote tumour vessel normalization and mitigate hypoxia
 ======

 This repository contains the source data and source codes for bioinformatic analysis.
-The manuscript is currently reviewed by [Nature](http://www.nature.com/).
+The manuscript is under revision.

 File Name  | Description
 ------------- | -------------